-"With the vote in Congress, Argentina can join the global trend toward expanding legal grounds to allow abortion and affirming the rights and dignity of women and girls," José Miguel Vivanco, Americas director at Human Rights Watch, said before Thursday's vote.
+“With the vote in Congress, Argentina can join the global trend toward expanding legal grounds to allow abortion and affirming the rights and dignity of women and girls,” said José Miguel Vivanco, Americas director at Human Rights Watch.

 “What was once taboo only a few years ago is now being openly and thoroughly debated across society,” Giselle Carino, the regional director for the International Planned Parenthood Federation/Western Hemisphere Region, said in an email interview with CNN.
 Carino said the trend toward legalizing abortion will continue to grow.

-Argentina's Supreme Court decriminalized abortions in cases of rape six years ago.
+Argentina’s Supreme Court only decriminalized abortions in cases of rape six years ago.